4amstars/4amstars/README.md

 MVC pattern is something they teach to new coders to keep them busy with stupidity.
 With Rust or Zig, whenever possible i like to put the entire app in one file.
 That way it is super easy to run, feed to Ai to update, audit or edit, or make modifications to.
 The majority of git repos contain absurdly bloated apps with way too many files.
 When Ai allows one to upload an entire bloated repo at once, it will not be so much of an issue.
 For now, if any repo is too bloated to feed to ai- then the repo should be marked as dangerous and not used.
 The extreme bloat in most repos is just silly.

  Objectively, Rust is god (for today).
-That will change when ai draws on rust's years of dev as a starting point and produces a superior lang.
+Seriously.
+Rust does EVERYTHING.
+Web apps, win or linux apps- everything.
+That will one day change when ai draws on rust's years of dev as a starting point and produces a superior lang.
 Then, Rust will be laughable like the rest.
 If you are not coding in the current god lang- or even the top 3-, you are missing the entire point of coding.
+Make NO mistake tho- for today, rust is god.
+Take any golang app and ask Ai if it would be better in rust.
+Go ahead, do it.